GarlicWang/GarlicWang/README.md

 ### Hi there 👋

+Hi!
 I’m an undergraduate student in Electrical Engineering at National Taiwan University.
-I am currently employed at Academia Sinica as a Research Assistant.
-I also held numerous events when I was a freshman at university.
+I am currently employed as a Research Assistant in CFDA & CLIP Labs, Research Center of Information Technology Center, Academia Sinica.

-I am familiar with developing, including C++ and Python.
-I am also experienced in firmware development on ARM-based Architecture.
+My research interests focus on Data Science.
+In particular, I aim to optimize the performance of Recommendation System.

 BTW Garlic is my cute dog 🐶